Posternock Apell, PC's special education attorneys can help with IEP and Section 504 Plan disputes in New Jersey.

-If you need assistance with an IEP dispute in New Jersey, the experienced special education lawyers at Posternock Apell, PC can help.
-Contact us today.
+If you need assistance with an IEP or Section 504 plan concern in New Jersey, or with simply obtaining an evaluation for your child, the experienced special education lawyers at Posternock Apell, PC can help.
+Contact us today for a free, confidential, no-obligation consultation.
+If we can't help with your special education concerns, we will make every effort to connect you with someone who can.

 There are a number of factors that commonly give rise to an IEP dispute in New Jersey, including the following:

-- Child’s disability has not been evaluated in some time.
+Child’s disability has not been sufficiently evaluated or identified;

 Here at Posternock Apell, PC, our attorneys have over 200 years of combined experience representing clients in a range of litigation, including disputes that involve education and special needs issues.
 We are deeply committed to the provision of legal support through the lifetime of a special needs dispute — not just a singular event, but at every stage of your child’s educational career — and we utilize a comprehensive set of legal advocacy tools, from collaborating with experts to develop a more appropriate IEP, to negotiating a favorable resolution in mediation.
 We always strive to secure positive results for our clients.